green-fox-academy/http-info-syllabus/oo.md

   <!--
     By importing them to your source file.
   -->
-- Mi az a package?
+- Mi az a package vagy namespace?
   <!--
     A package can be defined as a grouping of related classes providing access protection and namespace management.
 Pretty much a directory with the